Cinnabar Theater: History

 Notable among the many dramatic works produced at Cinnabar was a 2004 production of Tony Kushner's The Illusion (1988) adapted from L’Illusion Comique by 17th-century French playwright Pierre Corneille.
 The Cinnabar production featured actor Jeffrey Weissman.
 In 2013, Broadway veteran and film/television actor Charles Siebert played the role of Gregory Solomon in the Cinnabar production of Arthur Miller's The Price.

+In 2024, Cinnabar Theater announced plans to build a new venue located at the Petaluma Village Premium Outlet Mall.
+While the theater is in construction, Cinnabar will be performing their 2024/25 season at Sonoma State University.